ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 Ensure you have the Kasten K10 dashboard installed (see [here](https://docs.kasten.io/latest/access/dashboard.html)).
-It’s possible to do the steps in this section via `kubectl` and the command line.
+It’s possible to do the steps in this section via `kubectl` and the command-line.
 Please see the Kasten K10 documentation for how to do this.

 Go to the "Policies" page and click "Create New Policy":